#152: Inglourious Basterds

 I think Quentin Tarantino’s legacy will ultimately be his vast enthusiasm as a filmmaker.
 He’s always been somewhat divisive amongst cinephiles - something I’m sure he enjoys - but you can’t deny that he clearly has a blast writing, producing, and directing his films.

-With Basterds, there are multiple scenes with characters discussing German cinema, from the expressionist silent films of the 1920s, to mountaineering adventure flicks, to state-funded propaganda.
-There are also key characters involved in the German film industry, British Lt.
-Archie Hicox (Michael Fassbender), who is a film scholar and critic who specializes in German film, and a German film star, Bridget Von Hammersmark (Diane Kruger).
-And, of course, the film’s bloody climax happens where else but a French movie theater.
+With Basterds, there are multiple scenes with characters discussing German cinema, from the expressionist silent films of the 1920s to mountaineering adventure flicks to state-funded propaganda.
+There are also key (fictitious) characters in his story involved in the German film industry: British Lt.
+Archie Hicox (Michael Fassbender) is a film scholar and critic who specializes in German film, and Bridget Von Hammersmark (Diane Kruger) is a star of the German silver screen.
+And, of course, the film’s fiery climax happens where else but a French movie theater.

-Maybe that’s most people’s favorite scene, I’m not sure, but for my money I’ll take either the opening scene on the French dairy farm or the scene in the basement of a French bar.
+But for my money the best scene in Basterds is either the opening scene on the French dairy farm or the scene in the basement bar.
 Tarantino has so much damn fun stretching the tension to impossible lengths in these scenes, they’re a joy.
 They’re marvelous.

 Say what you will about the man - and plenty has been said, regarding his treatment of race, language, and violence, and his films’ originality - you can’t deny that he makes his movies with his entire soul, his entire adoration of cinema.